Evidentiary Barriers to Conviction and Two Models of Criminal Procedure: A Comparative Study, 121 University of Pennsylvania Law Review 506 (1973)

 Date of Authorship for this Version

 Damaska, Mirjan R., "Evidentiary Barriers to Conviction and Two Models of Criminal Procedure: A Comparative Study" (1973).
 Faculty Scholarship Series.
-Paper 1591.
+1591.